Duke & Dexter offers free returns and exchanges on all orders excluding our bespoke pairs.

 Returns and Exchanges:

-Duke and Dexter offers free shipping and returns via UPS.
+Duke and Dexter offers free returns and exchanges within 14 days from receipt of your order.
+Returns and exchanges are can be arranged via our returns portal.
 If you should chose to return your order using another courier, you will be liable for any associated costs, including any custom charges and loss of items.

 Exchanges may be accepted after the end of the 14-day returns period, at the discretion of Duke and Dexter.
 However, free shipping is not offered in such circumstances